vishal-shete/book/README.md

 1. Stepper starts in "step1" state
 2. Stepper invokes FetchDataTree in content slot
 3. FetchDataTree shows its UI
+4. In each State of the child, we assign mappings to the child machine context.
 4. FetchDataTree sends NEXT_ENABLE event to parent
 5. Parent enables NEXT button
 ```